tempestt-neal/ciber/_pages/openings.md

 # Open positions

-**Note: Currently, only Dr. Kim has funding for additional PhD positions.
-The other professors can only welcome you if you have a fellowship.**

 We are looking for new group members with passion, talent, and grit!

 You will have the chance to work in the growing field of natural language processing: its use for the study of language, its interface with computer reasoning, and its application in analyzing human behaviors both within and beyond the field of computer science.